azlancpool/mycacheengine/README.md

 }
 ```
 ## Thread-Safe Functionality
-`myCacheEngine` ensures thread safety by utilizing mutex locks (`sync.Mutex`) to manage concurrent access to the cache.
+`mycacheengine` ensures thread safety by utilizing mutex locks (`sync.Mutex`) to manage concurrent access to the cache.
 This design prevents race conditions and ensures data integrity when multiple goroutines interact with the cache simultaneously.
 The mutex is locked during write operations and unlocked upon completion, allowing safe concurrent reads and writes.

 ## Internal Mechanics: N-Way Set Associative Cache
-`myCacheEngine` employs an N-way set associative caching mechanism, which balances the simplicity of direct-mapped caches with the flexibility of fully associative caches.
+`mycacheengine` employs an N-way set associative caching mechanism, which balances the simplicity of direct-mapped caches with the flexibility of fully associative caches.
 In this design, the cache is divided into multiple sets, each containing a fixed number of ways (slots).
 Once the set is determined, the data is aggregated in the next available slot.
 If no more spaces are available, one of the previously defined algorithms (LRU or MRU) is implemented to remove the corresponding information.

 **Difference between LRU and MRU**